 Think long term.
-The price you pay today won't

-have a huge impact on your long-term returns.
-It certainly won't have as big of an impact as missing out on just a few of the market's best to level out the ups and downs by buying into the market during peaks and troughs, thus averaging your costs.
+The price you pay today won't have a huge impact on your long-term returns.
+It certainly won't have as big of an impact as missing out on just a few of the market's best days.
+Investing regularly and continuously helps to level out the ups and downs by buying into the market during peaks and troughs, thus averaging your costs.